rulixxx/power_tools/README.md

 # power_tools
-A series of scripts that I have developed for my day-to-day bioinformatic chores.
+A series of scripts that I have developed for my day-to-day work with FASTQ files.

 ### grepFastq.pl
 Efficient grep utility for fastq files, can search either read IDs or sequences.
 Very useful for filtering fastq files or quickly finding specific reads.